mosip/mosip-infra/deployment/sandbox/README.md

      $ sudo sh install-mosip-pre-reg.sh

-MOSIP Pre-registration UI can be accessed using *https://\<hostname or ip address\>/pre-registration-ui*
+MOSIP Pre-registration UI can be accessed using *http://\<hostname or ip address\>/pre-registration-ui*

-Note : All log messages are log appended in 'install-mosip-sandbox.log'
+_Note : All log messages are log appended in 'install-mosip-sandbox.log'.
+Check for errors in 'install-mosip-sandbox.log'.
+Go to the last time and check for 'failed=0' which indicates that there are no failures during the deployment._
 ***

 #### Registration Processor

-Note : All log messages are log appended in 'install-mosip-sandbox.log'
+_Note : All log messages are log appended in 'install-mosip-sandbox.log'.
+Check for errors in 'install-mosip-sandbox.log'.
+Go to the last time and check for 'failed=0' which indicates that there are no failures during the deployment._
 ***

 #### ID Authentication

-Note : All log messages are log appended in 'install-mosip-sandbox.log'
+_Note : All log messages are log appended in 'install-mosip-sandbox.log'.
+Check for errors in 'install-mosip-sandbox.log'.
+Go to the last time and check for 'failed=0' which indicates that there are no failures during the deployment._
 ***

 #### ID Repo

-Note : All log messages are log appended in 'install-mosip-sandbox.log'
+_Note : All log messages are log appended in 'install-mosip-sandbox.log'.
+Check for errors in 'install-mosip-sandbox.log'.
+Go to the last time and check for 'failed=0' which indicates that there are no failures during the deployment._
 ***